AbhinayMe/getstream-io-server/SECURITY.md

 - We will publish a patched release and changelog entry with mitigation steps.
 - We will notify the reporter and provide credit if they choose to be acknowledged.

-Contact: security@bettermindhealth.com (or the repository’s configured GitHub security contact)
+Contact: Email (the repository’s configured GitHub security contact)

 Thank you for helping keep this project secure.